BIOLOGY FOR LIFE

 • Alternative Hypothesis (H1).
 The alternative hypothesis states that results are not likely due to chance, that there is a significant relationship/difference compared to what could have resulted from random chance in sampling.

-The type of inferential analysis you perform depends on your research question and the type of data collected.
-I think it is easiest to select the inferential analysis tool based on your graph!
+The type of inferential analysis to perform depends on the research question and the type of data collected.
+It is often easiest to select the inferential analysis tool based on the type of graph!

 Bar chart:

-Your data was not skewed (meaning it fit a normal distribution), so you graphed the MEAN with STANDARD DEVIATION using a bar chart.
-Your manipulated variable was qualitative.
-Both the T-test and ANOVA are used to determine if there is a significant difference between the means for the different levels of your manipulated variable.
+When the manipulated variable is qualitative and data are not skewed (meaning they fit a normal distribution), the MEAN with STANDARD DEVIATION should be graphed using a bar chart.
+Both the T-test and ANOVA are used to determine if there is a significant difference between the means for the different levels of the manipulated variable.

-• T-Test if you have two levels of manipulation
+• T-Test is used when there are two levels of manipulation

-• Paired T-test if the two levels are from “before and after” data
+• Paired T-test - used when the two levels are from "before and after" data

-• Unpaired T-test if the two levels are not collected from the same sample before and after a treatment
+• Unpaired T-test - used when the two levels are not collected from the same sample before and after a treatment

 Picture